tsadams1973/website/blog/content/posts/api-ver/index.md

 * Header versioning

-So, now that you have a basic working example, expermient with it to find the strategy that is right for your needs.
+So, now that you have a basic working example, experiment with it to find the strategy that is right for your needs.

 Thanks for reading.